Gold Beach

 Shipwreck of the Mary D. Hume

-Mary D. Hume is a steamboat with a pretty unique history.
-Built in 1881, this was the longest-serving vessel of the Pacific Coast.
-After 97 years of service, in 1977 the boat was retired and restored for purposes to be a museum.
-In 1985 Mary D. Hume accidentally sank in the Rogue River and since remained on the shoreline.
-The boat is listed on the National Register of Historic Places.
+The Mary D. Hume, a steamboat with a unique history, was built in 1881 and became the longest-serving vessel on the Pacific Coast.
+After 97 years of service, the boat was retired in 1977 and restored to serve as a museum.
+However, in 1985, the Mary D. Hume accidentally sank in the Rogue River and has remained on the shoreline since then.

-Prehistoric Gardens is a prehistoric museum set in the coastal rainforest on Highway 101 featuring 23 life-sized dinosaurs models.
+Prehistoric Gardens is a unique prehistoric museum set in the coastal rainforest on Highway 101 featuring 23 life-sized dinosaurs models.
 This is a self-guided tour where you can see real size creatures of the past.

-Address: 36848 US-101, Port Orford, OR 97465
+36848 US-101, Port Orford, OR 97465

 Rogue River Jet-Boat Ride

-Rouge River Jet-Boat Ride is probably the best way to explore the river.
-Approximately, 50,000 people a year enjoy this exploration route and it is for a good reason.
-On your river cruise, you can enjoy breathtaking views, see wildlife, learn about the river and its surrounding flora and fauna.
-You will also learn the history of the area including the life of Native Americans and the history of gold mining.
-There are 3 types of exploring trips offered including 64-mile, 80-mile, and 104-mile.
+During your river cruise, you can enjoy breathtaking views, observe wildlife, and learn about the river's flora and fauna.
+The tour also covers the history of the area, including the lives of Native Americans and the gold mining era.
+There are three types of exploration trips offered: 64-mile, 80-mile, and 104-mile routes.
 Tours typically run from May through October.

 Samuel H. Boardman State Scenic Corridor